connect, grow, and Serve.

 WESLEY COVENANT GROUPS

 Wesley Covenant Groups is a program of small (6-12) group Bible study.
 Groups meet throughout the week with day and evening class times.
 All groups study the same curriculum and are led by lay people (not pastors).
 There are two “semesters” of study: Fall and Spring.
 Each semester runs for 6-8 weeks.
 In the tradition of John Wesley (founder of the Methodist church), Wesley Covenant Groups focus on developing a caring fellowship among group members to promote comfort in sharing questions about faith.
 Group members bond in a way that provides support through the ups and downs of daily living.
-Wesley Covenant Groups will be studying spiritual gifts in February - March 2018.
 Click on Learn More for more information.

 UNITED METHODIST WOMEN

 The United Methodist Women (UMW) have a long and rich history in the church.
 Our (local) UMW activities benefit our members as well as the Church, local community and mission projects.
-You are invited to attend one of the following Circles: Dorcas, Esther, Sarah
+You are invited to attend one of the following Circles: Dorcas or Sarah

-If you are interested in music, our music ministry offers multiple opportunities including the following: Chancel Choir, Youth Music, Kids Choir, Chancel Ringers, Instrumental Ensemble, Festival Choir, & Choral Union.
+If you are interested in music, our music ministry offers multiple opportunities including the following: Chancel Choir, Youth Music, Angel Choir, Chancel Ringers, Instrumental Ensemble, Festival Choir, & Choral Union.

-Submit a prayer request by filling out the yellow insert in the Sunday bulletin or by contacting Sharon Johnson at 217-356-9078 or email@example.com.
+Submit a prayer request by filling out the yellow insert in the Sunday bulletin or by contacting Sharon Johnson at 217-356-9078 or firstname.lastname@example.org.
+Confidential prayer requests are only shared with the Directing Pastor.
 Prayer lists are distributed by email each week.
 Contact Sharon if you wish to receive them.

 WELLSPRING HEALTH & WELLNESS